friday963/aws-security-specialty-notes/README.md

         - You can tell a RESOURCE based policy if it has a PRINCIPLE attached to it.
             - Could be a * meaning any user or role ect.
 Or you could put a specific user or role in there.
         - Attached to resources such as S3 bucket.
-        - Resource based policies grant the specified PRINCIPLE(role, user), the PERMISSION, to perform specifix ACTION on RESOURCE.
+        - Resource based policies grant the specified PRINCIPLE(role, user), the PERMISSION, to perform specific ACTION on RESOURCE.
         - What is meant by video 19, 3:47 related to IAM role with a trust policy and permissions policy.
     - IAM permissions boundaries
         - Sets the maximum permissions an identity based policy can grant to an IAM entity.